 Use Cases: Power BI is ideal for scenarios where business intelligence reporting, data visualization, and self-service analytics are paramount.
 Its adaptability to both cloud and on-premises environments makes it versatile for various organizational setups.

--> Business intelligence reporting.-> Data visualization and dashboards.
+-> Data visualization and dashboards.

 -> Self-service analytics.